Pear Vanilla Jam

 Simply sublime.
 A glorious condiment on a croissant, a peanut butter sandwich, bruschetta with warm Brie, in oatmeal or yogurt, or right from the spoon to mouth.

 And easy to make, you don’t even peel the pears.

 In this photo my cooking assistant Stella Jo surveys the supply.
 As usual when preserving, don’t ever use supermarket food.
 It’s traveled from too far away, surely been handled badly, stored too long and improperly, and perhaps worse.
 Find a farmer and source some Bradford pears or other soft skinned pears directly from a local orchard.
 Where I live in Michigan they come into season in September.

 They will come in unripe.
-Wash and dry them immediately and set them out on towels or sheets to ripen.
+Set them out on towels or sheets to ripen.
 This could take 2-3 weeks.
 They need to get very yellow, even browning.
 Refrigerate those that get ahead of the others, they will hold there until all are ready.
 Full ripeness matters.

 About Pamona Universal Pectin Powder: this magical potion is why you can make this jam with a minimum of sugar.
 “Jells with low amounts of any sweetener.
 Contains no sugar or preservatives.
 Regular fruit pectin requires your jam or jelly to be 55-85% sugar to set firmly.
 Pomona's is pure citrus pectin with no dextrose or preservatives.
 Its jelling power is activated by calcium.”

 Yes, the vanilla beans are uber expensive, but they are essential to the texture and taste of the jam.
 Substitution of liquid vanilla would be ruinous.

 This recipe makes about 8 pints.
 Can be doubled or tripled with no issues, just measure appropriately.